 A Passion for Astronomy

 To achieve his goals, he needed the greatest telescopes in the world.
-The only way to get these was to build them himself – a remarkable endeavor for an amateur enthusiast to consider, never mind tackle.
+The only way to get these was to build them himself – a remarkable endeavor for an amateur to consider, never mind tackle.

 William became so obsessed with his goals that, in addition to helping him grind mirrors and lenses, Caroline often had to prepare food and feed it into his mouth as he worked!

 Since prehistoric times, our ancestors had known Mercury, Venus, Mars, Jupiter and Saturn.
-Herschel’s discovery of a new planet was a remarkable moment in the history of science: if a planet had remained unrecognized for so long, what else might be out there?
-After all, Uranus was visible to the naked eye!
+Herschel’s discovery of a new planet was a singular moment in the history of science: if a planet had remained unrecognized for so long, what else might be out there?
+After all, Uranus was actually visible to the naked eye!

 Miserable Astronomy Full Time